palantirnet/search_api_federated_solr/docs/usage.md

 ### Properties

-* **Site Name:** Add the name of the site to each indexed item.
+* **Site Name:** Add the name of the site or the Domain Access Domain to each indexed item.
-* **Domain Name:** Add the name of the Domain Access domain that each item belongs to.

-After enabling these under the "Data Alterations" section, the indexed values can be customized in the "Callback settings" section of the configuration form.
+After enabling this plugin under the "Data Alterations" section, the indexed values can be customized in the "Callback settings" section of the configuration form.

 ----
 © Copyright 2018 Palantir.net, Inc.